Luke 13:18-21

 The scandalous message of the cross, the story of a crucified Christ; complete foolishness to most people.
 But to those who know it’s transforming power, to those who are being saved by this message of a crucified Christ, it’s nothing less than “the power of God and the wisdom of God,” 1 Corinthians 1:24.

 This crucified Christ, God raised him from the dead.
 God glorified him.
 He set his seal of approval on him.
-He gave him the name that is above every name so that at the name of Jesus Philippians 2:10 “at the name of Jesus every knee should bow in heaven and on earth and under the earth.
+He gave him the name that is above every name so that at the name of Jesus, Philippians 2:10, “at the name of Jesus every knee should bow in heaven and on earth and under the earth.
 Every tongue should confess that this Jesus Christ is lord, to the glory of God the Father.”
 God put his, he staked his own glory on this one.
-This Jesus Christ.

 He chose what is foolish in the world to shame the wise, 1 Corinthians 1:27.
 “God chose what is weak in the world.
-To shame the strong; God chose what is low and despised in the world, even the things that are not, to bring to nothing the things that are,” or seemed to be he subverts.
+To shame the strong; God chose what is low and despised in the world, even the things that are not, to bring to nothing the things that are,” or seemed to be.
+He subverts.
 He just completely abolishes and ignores all of our assumptions, and he does his own thing.
 Why?
-First Corinthians 1, “so that no human being might boast in the presence of God.”
+1 Corinthians 1, “so that no human being might boast in the presence of God.”

 Brings us to a third point, when God has done what is great, through what is small.
 Point number three, the kingdom exceeds our predictions.
 The kingdom exceeds all of our predictions.
 And that stands to reason, if we’ve had false assumptions to begin with.
 We can’t predict anything rightly.
 So, the kingdom exceeds our predictions.